mariadb-corporation/MaxScale/Documentation/Monitors/MySQL-Monitor.md

 [MariaDB Replication Manager](https://github.com/tanji/replication-manager)
 or [MHA](https://code.google.com/p/mysql-master-ha/).

+When the number of running servers in the cluster drops down to one, MaxScale cannot be absolutely certain whether the last remaining server is a master or a slave.
+At this point, MaxScale will try to deduce the type of the server by looking at the system variables of the server in question.

+By default, MaxScale will only attempt to deduce if the server can be used as a slave server (controlled by the `detect_stale_slave` parameter).
+When the `failover` mode is enabled, MaxScale will also attempt to deduce whether the server can be used as a master server.
+This is done by checking that the server is not in read-only mode and that it is not configured as a slave.

-The failover mode in mysqlmon is completely passive in the sense that it does not modify the cluster or any servers in it.
-It labels a slave server as a master server when there is only one running server.
+The failover mode in mysqlmon is completely passive in the sense that it does not modify the cluster or any of the servers in it.
+It only labels the last remaining server in a cluster as the master server.

 Before a failover can be initiated, the following conditions must have been met:

-- The monitor has repeatedly failed to connect to the failed servers
+- Previous attempts to connect to other servers in the cluster have failed, controlled by the `failcount` parameter

 - There is only one running server among the monitored servers

-- @@read_only is not enabled on the last running server
+- The value of the `@@read_only` system variable is set to `OFF`

+In 2.1.1, the following additional condition was added:

 - The last running server is not configured as a slave

-When these conditions are met, the monitor assigns the last remaining server the master status and puts all other servers into maintenance mode.
+When these conditions are met, the monitor will label the last remaining server as a master.

+If the value of the `failover_recovery` parameter is set to false, the monitor sets all other servers into maintenance mode.
 This is done to prevent accidental use of the failed servers if they came back online.

-When the failed servers come back up, the maintenance mode needs to be manually cleared once replication has been set up.
+If the failed servers come back up, the maintenance mode needs to be manually cleared once replication has been set up.

 **Note**: A failover will cause permanent changes in the data of the promoted server.
 Only use this feature if you know that the slave servers are capable